OBC Application Forms and Eligibility

 Your application and your qualifications will be considered for the preference that you expressed on the application form.
 When it's time for the Mayor to make an appointment to the board, the OBC staff will provide the Mayor with candidates for recommendation based on qualifications and experience; geographic, ethnic, and gender composition; and statutory limitation of the current board.
 We also provide information on professional or personal experience related to the board's function.
 For some boards and commissions appointments, a background security check may be conducted.

-For a description sheet on of a board or commission, please call our office at (202) 727-1372 or email us at firstname.lastname@example.org.
+For a description of a board or commission, please call our office at (202) 727-1372 or email us at firstname.lastname@example.org.

-There may be some legal restrictions associated with most of the seats.
-The fact sheet for each board will help you determine whether you are eligible for a particular position.
+There may be some legal restrictions associated with the seat types.
+The staff of the Office of Boards and Commissions will help you determine whether you are eligible for a particular position.
 In addition to specific seat restrictions, you must be registered to vote prior to the last general election.

 District law requires that boards and commissions appointees comply with District financial disclosure laws.
-The description sheets identify which boards have this requirement by noting "Financial Disclosure" under the "duties" section.
-It is also a policy of the administration to require that potential nominees sign a waiver form allowing the OBC to verify compliance with District tax filing requirements.
+It is also a policy of the administration to require that potential nominees sign a waiver form allowing the Office of Boards and Commissions to verify compliance with District tax filing requirements with the Office of Tax and Revenue.

 Current statutes allow District employees to be designated appointees to boards and commissions, and District employees may also be appointed to serve as public citizens.